7th December, 2021

 You can also cover activities like manual handling, exposure to noise, dust and vibration in this section.

 The health and safety file is a different document required under CDM.
 Unlike the construction phase plan, it isn't required until the end of the project.
 However, information for the file gets collected throughout the project.

 In this section, outline the arrangements for gathering information for the health and safety file.
 You can also specify the proposed layout of the file and the format of the information needed.

 Use the construction phase plan review to check you have covered the contents needed for your plan.

+Before 2015, you only needed construction phase plans on notifiable projects.
 However, following an update to the regulations in 2015, construction phase plans are now required on all construction projects.

 Yes, that's right, ALL construction projects.

 For every type of project, from residential to commercial.
 And any duration, from work lasting only a matter of hours to more than a year.
 If it's construction work, a construction phase plan is needed.

 So, no matter what size project you are working on, if it falls under the definition of construction work, you must make sure there is a construction phase plan in place.

 You must prepare your construction phase plan before work begins on site.
 You can't start work without one.